BibliothecaDAO/realms-lobby/README.md

 # Hostname and port of the system running game server and communicating via web sockers
-WS_HOSTNAME="localhost"     # game server will run on this hostname (use `localhost` for local dev) WS_PORT="8081"              # game server will run on this port
+WS_HOSTNAME="localhost"     # game server will run on this hostname (use `localhost` for local dev) WS_PORT="8081"              # game server will run on this port WS_URL="ws://localhost:8081"    # client will call this url to access the game server WS_CORS="https://localhost:8080"    # server will only accept connections from this (client) url
 ```

 # Tech used
 * [Phaser 3](https://photonstorm.github.io/phaser3-docs/) - javascript game engine which handles rendering, input, animations, and the game loop